Corollarium/cachearium/README.md

 ## Null

 Does nothing.
-You can use it to turn off your caching for tests.
+You can use it to turn off your caches for tests without changing any code calls.

 ## RAM